 As we walked through the compound, one girl caught my eye.
 So much so, I had to look twice.
 For a moment, I thought I saw Meme, the first tiger we rescued here at the sanctuary.
 It was as if I went back in time.

 I was so taken aback, I couldn’t tell you if she looked like Meme, or if she just felt like Meme.
 A very calm girl amongst the chaos.
 She quickly approached, chuffed, then rolled to expose her belly.
 There was something so sweet and wonderful about her.
 She was Pandora.

 Life at The Wildcat Sanctuary

-Pandora is a gentle girl, still a little cautious of her open space here.
-Spending 12 years at one facility, her new world can be a little intimidating.
+Pandora is a gentle girl but was a little cautious of her open space here.
+Spending 12 years at that facility, this new world could be a little intimidating.
 She finally began exploring her habitat, scratching her perches and exploring new areas.
-She finds comfort with her caregivers, and doesn’t miss an opportunity to chuff “hello” through the fence.
+Each day, she continued to spread her wings more and more.

 How You Can Help

 Our sponsor program is what makes top notch care possible for our residents.
 And Pandora would love to have you as a sponsor parent!